sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 = Michael Abshoff's Wiki SAGE page =

 Hello, I study math at the University of Dortmund.
-Most of the time I spend with SAGE is dedicated to making it work better on Windows using cygwin.
+Most of the time I spend with SAGE is dedicated to making it work better.

 == Task Table ==
 === Currently Working on ===
+ * Solaris port of SAGE.
  * DMG installation image for MacOSX
- * MSI Windows installer
- * Cygwin port of SAGE, build tests and small compilation fixes

 === Short Term ===
  * build unified Setup.py for gdmodule
  * multivariate polynomial arithmetic via CoCoALib